fossi-foundation/wishbone/src/b3/source/03_classic.rst

 BLOCK READ Cycle
 ````````````````

-Figure 3-6 shows a BLOCK READ cycle.
-The BLOCK cycle is capable of a
+:numref:`blockreadcycle` shows a BLOCK READ cycle.
+The BLOCK cycle is
-data transfer on every clock cycle.
-However, this example also shows
+capable of a data transfer on every clock cycle.
+However, this example
-how the MASTER and the SLAVE interfaces can both throttle the bus
+also shows how the MASTER and the SLAVE interfaces can both throttle
-transfer rate by inserting wait states.
-A total of five transfers
+the bus transfer rate by inserting wait states.
+A total of five
-(phases) are shown.
-After the second transfer the MASTER inserts a
+transfers (phases) are shown.
+After the second transfer the MASTER
+inserts a wait state.
+After the fourth transfer the SLAVE inserts a
 wait state.
-After the fourth transfer the SLAVE inserts a wait
-state.
 The cycle is terminated after the fifth transfer.
-The protocol
+The
-for this transfer works as follows:
+protocol for this transfer works as follows:

 CLOCK EDGE 0:
   MASTER presents a valid address on [ADR_O()] and [TGA_O()].